Majjhima Nikāya 138

 “uddesavibhaṅgaṁ vo, bhikkhave, desessāmi.

-“Mendicants, I shall teach you the analysis of a recitation passage.
+“Mendicants, I shall teach you a summary recital and its analysis.

 Taṁ suṇātha, sādhukaṁ manasi karotha, bhāsissāmī”ti.